Dr Joseph Priestley FRS LLD

 Joseph Priestley 1733-1804 scientist, philosopher and theologian was Minister to the Gravel Pit Meeting here in 1793-1794

-Ram Place, E9 Hackney, London, United Kingdom where they was Minister to the Gravel Pit Meeting
+7-9 Chatham Place, Hackney (north wall), London, United Kingdom where they was Minister to the Gravel Pit Meeting

 The Leeds Library A proprietary subscription library founded in 1768 with Joseph Priestley as Secretary.
 Since 1808 it has occupied these purpose-built premises designed by Thomas Johnson.
 The first-floor reading room and Thomas Ambler's 'New Room' extension are amongst the architectural wonders of Leeds.